Mohak475/portfolio-proj-1/README.md

 # portfolio-proj-1
  Portfolio project on US medical insurance costs from codeacademy.

- This is me using the git and github for the first time.

 plan out what you want to analyze.
 What is it that you want to find out about this dataset?